zznixt07/neutron_/README.md

 **Features**

  - Categorize downloaded files automatically
- - Progress Bar (using tqdm)
+ - Progress Bar
- - Name the downloaded file manually
- - Provide a Custom location for download directory
+ - Provide a Custom name and location for download file or directory
+ - names the file as sent by the server or tries to guess it.
+ - Enumerates if a file with same name already exists(default) or overwrites it.
+ - Supports requests session and query params using dict.

 **Installation**